Pete "Maverick" Mitchell: Top Gun

 Maverick and Iceman, the leading contenders for the Top Gun Trophy, chase an A-4 in Hop 31.
 The F-14 flies through Iceman's jet wash and suffers a flameout of both engines, going into an unrecoverable flat spin.
 Maverick and Goose eject, but Goose slams into the jettisoned aircraft canopy and is killed by the impact.
 He is guilt-ridden and considers quitting before seeking advice from Viper who flew with Maverick’s father.

-He is eventually given the choice of any assignment, Maverick chooses to return to Top Gun as an instructor.
+During combat in a rescue operation following his graduation from Top Gun, Maverick aides the US Navy fend off an attack by six MiG-28s, killing three and assisting Iceman with another.
+The remaining MiG's fly away, concluding a successful rescue operation.He is eventually given the choice of any assignment, Maverick chooses to return to Top Gun as an instructor.
 He and Charlie reunite at a bar in Miramar.
 The song “You've Lost That Lovin' Feelin'” plays over the credits.

 He is often seen wearing a leather G-1 military flight jacket, white T-shirt, blue 501 Levi Jeans, with cowboy boots, aviator sunglasses, and a flight suit, which adds to his iconic and rugged image as a fighter pilot.
-Maverick's appearance reflects the cool and rebellious nature of his character, making him one of the most recognizable figures in the film.
+Maverick's look echoes cool and rebellious nature of his character, making him one of the most recognizable figures in the film.